roidelapluie/blog/content/pages/about-me.md

-URL: pages/about-me.html
+URL: index.html
-save_as: pages/about-me.html
+save_as: index.html
-Title: About me
+Title: Julien Pivotto
 Hide: True

-Julien Pivotto is a young Open-Source consultant at [Inuits](https://inuits.eu) where he is helping organisations with the deployment of long-term solutions based on Open-source infrastructure.
+Julien Pivotto is a young Open-Source consultant at [Inuits](https://inuits.eu) where he is helping organisations with the deployment of long-term solutions based on Open-Source infrastructure.

 He is a strong believer in the devops movement and has technical focus towards infrastructure automation, continuous integration, monitoring and high availability.